 It can’t be stressed enough that you should consult with your doctor before beginning any diet, especially a diet that involves fasting.
 If at any point during the fast you begin to feel nauseous, light-headed, or dizzy, you should stop the fast and eat something, preferably something nutritious, as soon as possible.
 These are signs from your body that you are in desperate need of nutrients for energy.

-What is Allowed During Intermittent Fasting?
+What is Allowed During An Intermittent Fast?

 As you may imagine, there is no food allowed during the fasting period.
 However, you can drink water, coffee, tea, and other non-caloric beverages during the fast.
 Depending on the diet, you may be allowed to eat low-calorie foods, but on diets such as the 16:8 and 12:12 diet, there are no snacks during the fasting period.